-Rare and more severe conditions, such as right-sided heart failure, are treated with more intense regimens.
+Rare and more severe conditions, such as right-sided heart failure, are treated with more involved regimens.

-Monitoring your fluid intake can help you determine whether you are urinating appropriately given the amount of fluid you are drinking.
-However, if your symptoms are due to a UTI, increasing your fluid intake may help to sweep harmful bacteria through your urinary tract.
+Watching how much fluid you drink can help you determine whether you’re urinating appropriately.
+If your symptoms are due to a UTI, drinking more fluids can be helpful.
+Doing so may help sweep harmful bacteria through your urinary tract.

-While not all causes of abdominal pain and frequent urination are preventable, you can avoid beverages that commonly upset people’s stomachs, such as alcoholic drinks and caffeinated drinks.
+Not all causes of abdominal pain and frequent urination are preventable.
+However, you can take some steps to reduce your risk.
+Consider avoiding beverages that commonly upset people’s stomachs, such as alcohol and caffeinated drinks.

-Always using condoms during sexual intercourse or participating in a monogamous sexual relationship can reduce the risk of contracting an STI.
+Always using condoms during sexual intercourse and participating in a monogamous sexual relationship can reduce your risk of contracting an STI.
 Practicing good hygiene and wearing clean, dry underwear can help prevent a UTI.